Last Updated: January 26, 2026

 Most ROAS problems announce themselves clearly when you know which metrics to examine and how to interpret the patterns.

-Use our ROAS Calculator to track your performance trends over time.
+Use our ROAS Calculator to track your performance trends over time and compare them against industry standards in our Advertising Benchmarks.

 Identifying High CPM as the Root Cause